Dobiasd/frugally-deep/README.md

 mini-batches (multiple images concatted in one pass)

 split a validation set from the training set to optimize the hyperparameters

-learn about Weight initialization strategies

-regularization to prevent overfitting (penalize squared weight sum, dropout. not needed for autoencoder?)

 rule of thumb: 10 times more training examples than parameters